 The Irish-American couple, who live in Montgomery, in upstate New York, travel to Ireland regularly to attend the races at Punchestown and to play golf.
 However, this is their first time to spend Christmas in Ireland.

-Alison Metcalfe, Tourism Ireland’s Executive Vice President US and Canada, said: “Tourism Ireland is delighted to welcome the 1,000,000th American visitor to Ireland this year.
+Alison Metcalfe, Tourism Ireland’s head of North America, said: “Tourism Ireland is delighted to welcome the 1,000,000th American visitor to Ireland this year.
 2013 has been a record year for American visitors to Ireland – even surpassing our previous best year of 2007.
 This year, Ireland welcomed over one million Americans, spending US$1 billion.
 Tourism Ireland rolled out our new strategy – Make Ireland Jump Out – throughout 2013, targeting new audiences with strong potential for growth through a very extensive programme of promotions.
 There is no doubt that The Gathering has played an important part in helping to boost visitor numbers from the US – as we reached out to the almost 40 million Americans of Irish ancestry, as well as many others who feel Irish in spirit.

 “And the outlook for 2014 is also positive – with a +8% increase in airline seats from the US for the peak summer months, including a new, year-round flight from San Francisco.
 In August, we will welcome thousands of American football fans for the Croke Park Classic – when the University of Central Florida takes on Penn State University for their 2014 season opener.
 It promises to be another great sporting event and follows the enormously successful Notre Dame v Navy Emerald Isle Classic in 2012.”